When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Emma Morley: Protagonist in the film “One Day” based on David Nicholls’ novel.

-• Emma Swan: Protagonist of “Once Upon a Time” from seasons 1-6.
+• Emma Swan: The Savior and protagonist of “Once Upon a Time.”

 Emma is a fascinating name.
-Therefore it should not surprise you why many people ask about Emma.
-Here are some of the most commonly asked questions about Emma.
+Therefore it should not surprise you why many people ask about it.
+Here are some of the most commonly asked questions.

 Is Emma a Biblical Name?